epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-01-standalone-dzen2-bash.markdown

 I do not claim that my script here is a good script, just because it is just works.
 But you should get my point, that with a little tweak, theming is possible.
 In fact, I desire to find a better script, and I wait for you to write it.
+I'm sure you can do better than me.

-Let's see how the variation goes
+Let's see how the variation goes.

 ![Dzen2 Theme: Dark Colorful ][image-03-theme-dark-colorful]{: .img-responsive }